The 20 Best Major Depression Doctors Near Me in Washington, US

 Offers Telehealth

-Albert Wertz is a Psychiatrist in Wenatchee, Washington.
+Albert Wertz is a Psychiatrist practicing medicine in Wenatchee, Washington.
 Dr. Wertz is rated as an Advanced provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Seasonal Affective Disorder (SAD), Major Depression, Generalized Anxiety Disorder (GAD), and Post-Traumatic Stress Disorder (PTSD).
-Dr. Wertz is currently accepting new patients.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Seasonal Affective Disorder (SAD), Major Depression, Generalized Anxiety Disorder (GAD), and Post-Traumatic Stress Disorder (PTSD).

 Advanced in Major Depression